c4ss4ndr4/WordPress-Farm-reverie-child/README.md

 =============
 heavily modified by Cassandra Marshall and Daydream Project

-WordPress Child theme based on the Reverie bare-bones Child Theme.
+WordPress Theme based on the Reverie bare-bones Child Theme.
 This theme features Custom Post Types, Custom Field Types, (using the Types plug-in), editable Featured Images, Custom Taxonomy, and Tags.
 These pages complete the Reverie theme.

 A child theme package for Reverie.